rune-rs/rune/book/src/4_2_variables.md

 ## Reference counting and ownership

-In rune, all variables are reference counted and can be shared across multiple variables.
-This means that every variable in rune that does not point to a value which is `Copy` have *shared ownership*.
-Every variable that points to that value therefore points to the same instance on the heap of that value.
+In Rune, [unless a value is `Copy`](5_1_primitives.md), they are reference counted and can be used simultaneously by multiple variables.
+In other words this means that they have *shared ownership*.
+Every variable that points to that value therefore points to *the same instance* on the heap of that value.

 ```rust,noplaypen
 {{#include ../../scripts/book/4_2/shared_ownership.rn}}